Avery Fisher Prize

 The Avery Fisher Prize is an award given to American musicians for outstanding achievement in classical music.
 Founded by philanthropist Avery Fisher in 1974, it is regarded as one of the most significant awards for American instrumentalists.
 The award is decided by members of the Avery Fisher Artist Program, which is administered by the Lincoln Center for the Performing Arts; artists do not apply, and nominations are secret.
-Initially accompanied by an award of US$10,000, recent years have seen the cash allotment increase to US$75,000 and then US$100,000.
+The prize was initially accompanied by an award of $10,000; it has since increased to $100,000.
+The Avery Fisher Artist Program awards the Prize.

 List of winners

-The list below includes only those individuals who have won the Avery Fisher Prize.
+The list below includes only those who have won the Avery Fisher Prize, for years in which it has been awarded.
 It does not include awardees of the Avery Fisher Career Grant or the Avery Fisher Recital Award.
-The Avery Fisher Artist Program awards the Prize.